chrismbah/strapi-devblog-readme/README.md

 This code sets up a Next.js page that will fetch a list of all the blogs from the Strapi API `/blogs` endpoint and renders them in a neat blog-like format.

+### Key Points:

-We use the `useEffect` hook to fetch a list of all the blogs from the endpoint and renders them in a neat blog-like format.
+- We use the `useEffect` hook to fetch a list of all the blogs from the endpoint and renders them in a neat blog-like format.
 The `fetchPosts` function uses the `getAllPosts` function in our `/lib/api.tsx` file to make the API request.

-While the data is being fetched, a `Loader` component is displayed.
+- While the data is being fetched, a `Loader` component is displayed.
 If an error occurs or the post is not found, appropriate messages are shown.

-The `handlePageChange` function is used to manage pagination in our blog.
+- The `handlePageChange` function is used to manage pagination in our blog.
 When a user clicks to navigate to a new page, this function updates the URL with the new page number while preserving any existing search parameters.

-It creates a `new URLSearchParams` object, sets the page parameter to the selected page number, and then uses `router.push` to navigate to the updated URL.
+- It creates a `new URLSearchParams` object, sets the page parameter to the selected page number, and then uses `router.push` to navigate to the updated URL.
 Finally, it sets a loading state to true, which can be used to show a loader while the new content is being fetched.

-This way, users can easily navigate through different pages of blog posts!

-In each post we are making use of Next Js `Link` component to route users to a single post with each post's unique `slug`.
+- In each post we are making use of Next Js `Link` component to route users to a single post with each post's unique `slug`.
 In our next step, we would use the slug to make a query to fetch the data in our single blog post page.

-# Create Single Blog page
+## Creating the Single Blog page

 To create a single blog page, the next step is to set up the necessary folder structure.
 In the `app` directory, create a new folder named `blogs`, and then create a subfolder called `[slug]` within it.
 Finally, add a file named `pages.tsx` inside the `[slug]` folder.
 This structure will look like this: `app/blogs/[slug]/pages.tsx.`